cosmoproject/cosmoproject.github.io/dsp.md

 #include "../DSP-Library/Effects/Lowpass.csd"
 ```

 Since the Csound code is placed in separate files, we need these lines to include the actual code for Reverb and Lowpass.
-If we wanted to use e.g. the MultiDelay effect we would need to add the line **```#include "../DSP-Library/Effects/MultiDelay.csd"```**.
+If we wanted to use e.g. the TapeDelay effect we would need to add the line **```#include "../DSP-Library/Effects/TapeDelay.csd"```**.

 **IMPORTANT!** The paths used in the example is based on the placement of the example files within the **```cosmo-dsp```** directory structure.
 If you want to modify this example instead of starting from scratch, see start of section [2.
 Basic Csound on COSMO](#2-basic-csound-on-cosmo) for explanation of how to make a local copy and do the necessesary modifications.